Corporate Compliance & Code of Conduct

 The term includes the following:

-Any team member who abuses or neglects a resident is subject to termination.
+Any team member who willfully and knowingly abuses or neglects a resident, elders, patientorparticipantis subject to termination.
 In addition, legal or criminal action may be taken.
-Abuse and neglect MUST BE REPORTED IMMEDIATELY to your supervisor or other member of management.
+Any suspected or known abuse and neglect MUST BE REPORTED IMMEDIATELY to your supervisoror other member of management.

 Elder Justice Act